 Funnily enough (or not so funnily enough depending on who you talk to), Phish would deliver on the Dark Side of the Moon rumors just two nights later, performing the album in its entirety at an undersold “E” Center in West Valley City, Utah as an unofficial entry into their Halloween catalog.

-Listen to full audio of Phish’s cover of Loaded from 10/31/98 here or below.
+Listen to full audio of Phish’s Loaded cover from 10/31/98 here or below.

 Listen to full show audio from 11/2/98, including Phish’s cover of Dark Side of the Moon a few nights after Halloween.